ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

-Note that each initializer registration requires us to specify which columns that initializer is creating (if any), the initializer method itself, and any dependendencies.
+Note that each initializer registration requires us to specify which columns that initializer is creating (if any), the initializer method itself, and any required resources.
 In this case, each initializer depends on a randomness stream.
-The system will ensure that these dependencies are set up before calling the initializer methods.
+The system will ensure that these required resources are set up before calling the initializer methods.

 **That was a lot of stuff**